XVI Brigade, Royal Horse Artillery: I Indian Brigade, RHA

-Other than the Battle of Cambrai when it helped to told the German counter-attack, the division was not involved in battle.
+Other than the Battle of Cambrai when it helped to hold the German counter-attack, the division was not involved in battle.
 Instead, it was held in reserve in case of a breakthrough, although it did send parties to the trenches on a number of occasions.
 They would hold the line, or act as Pioneers; such parties were designated as, for example, the Mhow Battalion.

 XVI Brigade, RHA

 On 26 November 1916, 1st Indian Cavalry Division was renamed 4th Cavalry Division.
 Consequently, on 24 February 1917, the brigade was redesignated as XVI Brigade, RHA.

 In March 1918, the 4th Cavalry Division was broken up in France.
 The British units remained in France and the Indian elements were sent to Egypt to help constitute 1st Mounted Division.
 The brigade became XVI Army Brigade, RHA.
 About this time the brigade's 13 pounders were replaced by 18 pounders.
 At the Armistice, it was serving as Army Troops with the Fourth Army commanding A, Q, and U Batteries, RHA (eighteen 18 pounders).
 The brigade moved to Germany as part of the Army of Occupation.